Level-All/coding_interview/README.md

 1. Visit `localhost:4000`
 2. Insert a couple of new posts
 3. Implement the `list_posts` function
+4. Verify posts are now being listed on the home page
-4. Click on a post from the index page
+5. Click on a post from the index page
+6. Implement the `get_post!` function
-5. Load the post and all of its comments
+6. Load the post and all of its comments
-6. Display the comments on the post page
+7. Display the comments on the post page
+8. Implement a comment form to add a comment to a post